FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Why choose web development.md

 ### Create a native app

-If you have no coding skills but want to learn to create an idea that you have it might be worth investigating if **is doable** with web development tools, specially if you're looking to use platform-specific features.
+If you have no coding skills but want to learn to create an idea that you have it might be worth investigating if **is doable** with web development tools, specially if you're looking to use platform-specific features, like:

+- Widgets
+- App clips
+- Watch / WearOS apps

 ## Relates to
 - [[Zettelkasten/Web development MOC\|Web development MOC]]